Condition Care Guide

 What are the causes of osteopenia?

 Bones are constantly being remodeled by the body, and they naturally become thinner as people grow older because, starting in middle age, existing bone is reabsorbed by the body more quickly than new bone is made.
-This causes bones to lose minerals, heaviness (mass), and structure, making them weaker and more prone to breaking.
+This causes bones to lose minerals, heaviness (mass), and structure, making them weaker and more prone to breaking, leading to osteopenia.
 All people begin losing bone mass after they reach peak BMD at about 30 years of age.
 The thicker your bones are by about age 30, the longer it takes to develop osteopenia or osteoporosis.

 Some people who have osteopenia may not have had significant bone loss; they may just naturally have a lower bone density.
 Osteopenia may also be the consequence of other medical conditions, disease processes, or medications.
 Women have a much greater chance of having osteopenia and osteoporosis than men.
 Women have a lower peak BMD and the loss of bone mass speeds up as hormonal changes take place during menopause.
 In both men and women, the following factors can all contribute to osteopenia: